Our Summer Gatherings Bundle is 50% OFF! | One-Click Chops & Ribs - Shop Now >>

 3. Pasture-raised turkey meat is a lot more nutrient-dense than industrially-raised meat.
 This is not surprising since turkeys are sensitive to their dietary intake (as are humans!).

-Since pastured turkeys have the luxury of foraging on fresh grasses and bugs in addition to the protein-rich supplementary grain they’re provided, their bodies contain a lot more nutrients than factory-farmed turkeys that eat mostly genetically-modified, medicated feed (and we now know that the antibiotics in their food gets them — and the humans who eat them — fat quickly!).
+Since our pastured turkeys have the luxury of foraging on fresh grasses and bugs in addition to the protein-rich supplementary grain they’re provided, their bodies contain a lot more nutrients than factory-farmed turkeys that eat mostly genetically-modified, medicated feed (and we now know that the antibiotics in their food gets them — and the humans who eat them — fat quickly!).

-A number of recent studies (here’s an example) show that meat from pasture-raised poultry contains a much more balanced omega-3 to omega-6 ratio, which is linked to better heart health in humans.
+A number of recent studies (here’s an example) show that meat from pasture-raised poultry boasts a much more balanced omega-3 to omega-6 ratio, which is linked to better heart health in humans.
 Pastured turkey meat is also very high in all the B vitamins and many essential trace minerals, most notably selenium, zinc, and magnesium.
-According The World’s Healthiest Foods, turkey meat ranks third on their list of foods with the highest amount of protein per ounce, with turkey breast having slightly more protein than turkey legs or thighs.
+According to The World’s Healthiest Foods, turkey meat ranks third on their list of foods with the highest amount of protein per ounce, with turkey breast having slightly more protein than turkey legs or thighs.

 Another important point to keep in mind is that turkeys raised outdoors in open pastures and treated humanely will have much healthier meat than turkeys raised in confinement, subjected to painful debeaking and de-toeing, and constantly dwelling in piles of their own manure day after day.
-When we eat diseased animals and ones damaged by chronic, intense stress, we increase our incidence of disease; and conversely, when we eat healthy animals, we benefit from the stress-free and natural life they led.
+When we eat diseased animals and ones damaged by chronic, intense stress, we increase our own incidence of disease; and conversely, when we eat healthy animals, we benefit from the stress-free and natural life they led.
 Many people dismiss the humane treatment of animals because they don’t make the connection that animal wellbeing ultimately affects their own wellbeing as well (not to mention the wellbeing of the workers who handle them).

 Did you know that many of your grocery store turkeys are pumped with flavor enhancers and additives equal to 3% - 12% of the turkey’s final weight?
 Since the recipe is proprietary and the company is not required to disclose it, you can never be sure exactly what is in it (it can’t be good if the primary objective is to increase profits and increase moisture at the expense of everything else!).

 We like to know exactly what is in our food and how it was raised, so we do not inject birds with any self-basting solution.
-Instead, we encourage our customers to brine their pastured turkeys with a salt and seasoning mixture at home before cooking.
+Instead, we encourage our customers to brine their pastured turkeys with a delicious salt and seasoning mixture at home before cooking.
 Brining a turkey for 24 hours before cooking will allow moisture to penetrate the meat and infuse it with the herbs’ flavors.
 We like to keep it simple and use unrefined sea salt, filtered water, black pepper, lemons and herbs -- here’s a link to our favorite recipe.

 A turkey raised outdoors in harmony with nature is truly something to be celebrated; it feels good to know that your money was used to support the health of people, animals, and the planet.
 And your tastebuds will surely thank you!